hamj20k/deep/README.md

 ## final note

-this is mostly for me. if you find something useful, take it. if you have questions, ask. if it breaks, fix it.
+this is mostly for me. if you find something useful, great! if you have questions, ask. if it breaks, fix it.